venomiakk/Video-Sent/README.md

 ### Used AI models

-- transcription: python whisper or Deepgram API nova-2
+- transcription: Deepgram API nova-2
-- sentiment anlysis: https://huggingface.co/bardsai/twitter-sentiment-pl-base or Groq via API
+- sentiment anlysis: Groq API

 ## How to run